 So, you’ve got to consider putting in less detergent because you might not have as much water as you think in the appliance in the first place.
 Too much detergent in this case would ultimately be left behind on clothes.

-- Powdered detergent doesn’t really like extra cool environments, so if you’re washing on a very cold day and you’re going to use a cold wash too, you need to dissolve the powder in a cup of warm water first.
+If you’re washing on a very cold day and you’re going to use a cold wash, you should dissolve the powder in a cup of warm water first.

 Cause 3: Filter is clogged up

 If you don’t keep up with cleaning your washing machine’s filter on a regular basis it will eventually become clogged up.
 While this may not be a massive problem to start off with, it can be very inconvenient!